-1. That the City of Middleton exercised the powers conferred upon it by the "Local Land Use Planning Act of 1975," codified at Chapter 65, Title 67, Idaho Code (I.C. §67-

-- 2. That due consideration has been given to the comments received from the governmental subdivisions providing services in the City of Middleton planning jurisdiction, comments received from individuals of the public, and comments from City Planning Staff and City Engineer. - 3.
+- 1. That the City of Middleton exercised the powers conferred upon it by the "Local Land Use Planning Act of 1975," codified at Chapter 65, Title 67, Idaho Code (I.C. §67-6503). - 2.
+That due consideration has been given to the comments received from the governmental subdivisions providing services in the City of Middleton planning jurisdiction, comments received from individuals of the public, and comments from City Planning Staff and City Engineer. - 3.
 That notice of the application and public hearing was given according to law. - 4.
-That Planning and Zoning Commission's public hearing was conducted according to law, and the City has kept a record of the application and related documents. - That codes and standards applicable to the application are the Idaho Standards for Public Works Construction, the Middleton Supplement to the Idaho Standards for Public Works Construction, and Middleton City Code 1-14, 1-15, 5-1, 5-2, 5-3, and 5-4 and Idaho State Code Secs., 67-6503, 67-6509, 67-6511, 67-6513, 50-222, 50-1301 through 50-1329.
+That City Council's public hearing was conducted according to law, and the City has kept a record of the application and related documents. - That codes and standards applicable to the application are the Idaho Standards for Public Works Construction, the Middleton Supplement to the Idaho Standards for Public Works Construction, and Middleton City Code 1-14, 1-15, 5-1, 5-2, 5-3, and 5-4 and Idaho State Code Secs., 67-6503, 67-6509, 67-6511, 67-6513, 50-222, 50-1301 through 50-1329.

-C. Decision and Recommendation:
+C. Decision and Order:

-Pursuant to the Planning & Zoning Commission's authority as provided in Middleton City Code 1-5-5, and based upon the above Findings of Facts and Conclusions of Law, it is hereby recommended that:
+Pursuant to the City Council's authority as provided in Middleton City Code 1-5-2, and based upon the above Findings of Facts and Conclusions of Law, it is hereby ordered that:

-1. City Council deny the Pheasant Heights' applications for Annexation/Rezone, Preliminary Plat and Development Agreement.
+1. The Pheasant Heights' applications for Annexation/Rezone, Preliminary Plat and Development Agreement are denied.

-WRITTEN RECOMMENDATION APPROVED ON:
+WRITTEN ORDER APPROVED ON: 2024.